 Is that all there is?
 Surely not.
 Surely there is something better than this life I have.

 Maybe there was this one purpose you’ve always wanted to do in life, but you just haven’t really pushed yourself to achieve it.

-In this post, I will be giving you several reasons why you may be reaching your full purpose.
+In this post, I will be giving you several reasons why you may not be reaching your full purpose.
 It’s like a hunger that’s never been nourished or a thirst that never been quenched.
 Have a good look at yourself and see if you’re being held back by one or more of these big things that commonly stop people from reaching their full purpose.

 Let’s get started.

 This is something we all do, including me.
 We put off mundane or difficult task, then regret it later wishing that we could’ve done it sooner.
 We could’ve made that phone call or that conversation.
 Result?
 Well, it’s not a pretty thing.
 Therefore, the more we procrastinate or lay off something, the worse it’s going to get.
 You know that deep down that you should just do it.

 The other big area of procrastination is failing to act.
 How many good ideas have you had, but you haven’t acted on, because you weren’t ready, or you didn’t have the right skills or enough money yet?
 There will never be the perfect or right time to start a business, launch a project or pitch a new idea.
 The right time to act is now.
 And don’t forget: acting on an idea doesn’t mean you leap into the final product straightaway.
 Acting means doing your research, allocating budget, testing the market.

 What is the definition of procrastination?
 In short, it’s the failure to act.
 How many good ideas or plans you’ve had that wasn’t acted on because you weren’t ready, didn’t have the right skills or enough money?